Why Employee Advocacy Is Important For Content

-When it comes to marketing practices that help generate leads, there’s no doubt that content marketing is an important one.
+Employee advocacy is important when it comes to marketing practices that help generate leads.
+There’s no doubt that content marketing is an important area that shouldn’t be ignored.
 Content is a cost-effective marketing strategy that can help your brand hone its reputation and increase reach.

 In theory, by creating and disseminating high-quality content, your business can attract the attention of potential customers, prove your value as a thought leader, and convince them they should do business with you.